All Episodes

 In 2020, Trump's administration cut regulations around atrazine, making monitoring pollution of public waterways much more difficult.

-In 2021, when Biden got into office, he his EPA put new rules in place to limit the amount of atrazine that can be used, including prohibiting its use aerially.
+In 2021, when Biden got into office, his EPA put new rules in place to limit the amount of atrazine that can be used, including prohibiting its use aerially.

 And when rain is likely to cause runoff, when that's forecast within 48 hours, you weren't allowed.

-If you're a they're-turning-the-frogs-gay voter, then Biden is your guy, and Trump shouldn't be.
+If you're a they're turning the frogs gay voter, then Biden is your guy and Trump shouldn't be.

-Natural Resources Defense Council that regulatory agencies like the EPA have way less authority to make rules and protect public shit like common waterways or the air.
+Now, the right-wing Supreme Court that Trump put in place and Alex loves so much ruled overturning Chevron v.
+Natural Resources Defense Council that regulatory agencies like the EPA have way less authority to make rules and protect public shit like common waterways or the air from people who can make a few extra bucks by polluting.

 The net result of that is going to be much more atrazine that is spilled into public waters.